88% of Companies Are Now Using AI — But Only 39% Are Getting Results. Here Is Why

 Here is the career insight most people are missing from this data.

-- ✅ AI Change Managers — people who can help organisations actually adopt AI properly
+- ✅ AI Change Managers — people who can help organisations genuinely adopt AI, not just install it

-- ✅ Data Quality Analysts — people who can clean and prepare data for AI systems
+- ✅ Data Quality Analysts — people who can find, clean, and organise the data foundations that make AI actually work

-- ✅ AI Project Managers — people who can measure and prove AI results
+- ✅ AI Project Managers — people who can define success metrics upfront, track them honestly, and course-correct when results are not materialising

-- ✅ AI Strategy Consultants — people who can identify which problems are worth solving with AI
+- ✅ AI Strategy Consultants — people who can identify which problems are genuinely worth solving with AI and which are not

-None of these roles require you to be an AI engineer.
-They require you to understand AI well enough to help others use it properly.
-That is a skill anyone can build — starting today.
+None of these roles require you to be an AI engineer or write complex code.
+They require you to understand AI well enough to help organisations use it properly — which is a skill anyone can build through focused learning and practical experience over the next 6 to 12 months.

 The Opportunity Hidden Inside This Gap